eddwalters26/python-scripts/README.md

 Program to play tictacttoe on a board of size between 3x3 - 10x10

 data_viz
-Trying out pands to read CSV compute aggregations and plot data
+Trying out pandas to read CSV compute aggregations and plot data